 - And the hardest part of this recipe?!
 The waiting!
 The batter must be refrigerated for at least 4 hours.
 The good news?
 You can keep it in the fridge for up to 2 days!

 - When it’s time to bake the madeleines, you’ll want to grease your mold generously with softened butter and a dusting of flour.
-Otherwise they’ll stick 🙁
+Otherwise they’ll stick!

 - Finally, be sure to keep an eye on them as they bake.
 They’re ready when their “bellies” have risen and they’re golden brown.

 One more thing!
 Madeleines are truly best served warm, and definitely best served within an hour of baking them.
-They loose moisture quite quickly, so they’re not a cake I suggest making ahead of time.
+They lose moisture quite quickly, so they’re not a cake I suggest making ahead of time.
 But as I mentioned above, you can make the batter ahead of time, then bake off fresh batches as needed.
 I love baking them for brunch because they’re so good with a cup of coffee or tea.

 Now that I feel I’ve “mastered” Classic French Madeleines, I’m eager to start experimenting with new flavors!
 So I was hoping you’d help me pick out the next flavor I should post?
 I’m between mint chocolate or lemon poppy seed?!
 Both sound so good to me!

-Classic French Madeleines so perfect I think Proust might even be proud…♥ (key word *might!)
+This is the best Madeleine recipe!
+So perfect, in fact, I think Proust might even be proud…♥ (key word *might!)

 Classic French Madeleines